Dominus Iesus

 It is known for its elaboration of the Catholic dogma that the Catholic Church is the sole true Church founded by Jesus Christ.

 Background

 The Catholic dogma extra ecclesiam nulla salus (lit. '"no salvation outside the Church"') has sometimes been interpreted as denying salvation to non-Catholic Christians as well as non-Christians, though Catholic teaching has long stressed the possibility of salvation for persons invincibly ignorant (through no fault of their own) of the Catholic Church's necessity and thus not culpable for lacking communion with the Church.

-The Second Vatican Council (Vatican II) further affirmed that salvation could be available to people who had not even heard of Christ.
-However, all who gain salvation do so only by membership in the Catholic Church, whether that membership is ordinary (explicit) or by extraordinary means (implicit), such that any person "knowing that the Catholic Church was made necessary by Christ, would refuse to enter or to remain in it, could not be saved."
+The Second Vatican Council document Lumen gentium further affirmed that salvation could be available to people who had not even heard of Christ.
+However, all who gain salvation do so only by membership in the Catholic Church, whether that membership is ordinary (explicit) or by extraordinary means (implicit), such that any person who, despite "knowing that the Catholic Church was made necessary by Christ, would refuse to enter or to remain in it, [cannot] be saved."